-One of the trends that is all over my social media at present is Veganuary.
-Going vegan for the month of January and I’m guessing keeping going, if managed and enjoyed.
-There are many reasons for doing this but it seems the main being to follow a more sustainable diet, some are against some animal cruelty and others for health.
+Veganuary is following the vegan diet for the month of January.
+For many people this maybe the start of going vegan for good.
+Veganuary is usually plastered all over my social media, as we hit the new year and lots of recipes.
+There are many reasons for doing this but it seems the main being to follow a more sustainable diet, some are against some animal cruelty and others for health reasons.

 Following an entirely plant-based diet is a challenge in my eyes but not entirely unmanageable with careful planning.
 As always, I would never knock anyone else’s choices when it comes to anything; we are all individual and decide how we want to eat, dress and live!
 I follow a few vegans on Instagram and I know they cook up some amazing stuff!
 I also work in inherited metabolic disorders and I know there are now so many vegan alternatives that suit our patients on a lower protein diet; vegan sausages, mushroom mince, yoghurts, milk, cheese and even meat alternatives.